What's On in Philadelphia

 Scarecrow Walk and Design Contest (October)

 Every October, the Morris Arboretum displays the top entrants from its annual scarecrow design contest.
-Set in the natural beauty of the arboretum, it is a must for families wanting to get into the spirit of Halloween.
+Set in the natural beauty of the arboretum, it's a must for families wanting to get into the spirit of Halloween.
 Expats can even get in on the fun and make their own scarecrow.

-The Mütter Museum’s Annual Day of the Dead Festival (November)
+The Penn Museum’s Annual Day of the Dead Festival (November)

 This event is a great choice for expats looking for something different.
-Aside from decorating sugar cookie skulls and making paper flowers, visitors also get to take a tour through the museum’s collection of medical oddities, such as the mummy of the Soap Lady and slides of Albert Einstein’s brain.
+Aside from decorating sugar cookie skulls and making paper flowers, the museum also features face painting, dances and live music.

 Macy’s Christmas Light Show (November to December)